ixiongzai/ixiongzai/README.md

-- 👋 Hi, I’m @ixiongzai or call me wenxuan
+👋 Hi, I’m @ixiongzai or call me wenxuan

-- 🐻‍❄️ xiongzai comes from I love Kumanmon
+🐻‍❄️ xiongzai comes from I love Kumanmon

-- 🌘 I’m currently learning HTML, CSS, JS ...
+🌘 A beginner, learning HTML, CSS, JS ...

-- 🍀 Speculative design Researcher
+🍀 Speculative design Researcher

-- Love 100% 🌵 🍵 🌶 📖
+Love 100% 🌵 🍵 🌶 📖

 <!---
 ixiongzai/ixiongzai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.